Elbow Common Injuries | San Francisco, CA

 Symptoms include pain, weakness, and limited motion at the elbow.

 Treatment often includes a period of rest, activity modification, physical therapy, and bracing.
-Dr. Sampson performs ultrasound guided injections for refractory cases.
+Dr. Sampson, our tendon specialist, performs ultrasound guided injections for refractory cases.

 A strain or sprain is an injury to a muscle or ligament.
 An elbow injury could occur suddenly from a fall or if it is twisted too hard.
 These injuries are common in sports or overuse/repetitive motions that involve the muscles or ligaments of the elbow.
 The muscles that are attached to the elbow help control motions of the wrist.